 There are a variety of reasons people bail out of mobile websites pretty quickly.
 One of them is poor navigation.
 If you improve your navigation, your mobile strategy will improve, as will your conversions.

-Key to good navigation is having a responsive design in place.
+The key to good navigation is having a responsive design in place.
 Without a responsive design, the mobile version of your website will look messy and impossible to use.

 You can even use plugins such as WPtouch to make your life super easy on this front.
 Once installed, this plugin will take care of most of the hard work for you.